VysotskiVadim/VysotskiVadim.blog/_drafts/android-jetpack-navigation-navigate-safe.markdown

 ## Introduction

 Android Jetpack navigation throws an exception if something is wrong.
-It's either work or not.
+It's either work or doesn't.
 There's not middle state of partially working.
 Sometime it's useful, sometimes not.